occopus/docs/sphinx/source/user-doc-createinfra.rst

     Optional.
 Specifies the name of the region within the project.
   ``user_domain_name``
     Optional.
 Specifies the name of the user domain.
 The default value of this attribute is "Default".
+  ``region_name``
+    Optional.
+The name of the region to be used.
+Should be specified when connecting to OpenStack servers where floating IP handling handling is already implemented in the Network stack, and not under Compute/Access & Secutiry.
   ``network_id``
     Optional.
 Specifies the ID of the network to attach to the virtual machine.
   ``image_id``